CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](./media/indirectmode-11.png "azdata")

-## Task 5: View SQL MI resource and SQL MI logs in Azure portal.
+## Task 5: View SQL MI resource and SQL MI logs in the Azure portal.

-Now that we have the SQL Managed Instance created, let us upload some metrics, usages, and logs to the Azure Portal and view SQL Managed Instance Resource in the Azure portal.
+Now that we have the SQL Managed Instance created, let us upload some metrics, usages, and logs to the Azure Portal and view the SQL Managed Instance Resource in the Azure portal.

 1. Navigate back to the **command prompt** window.

-1. Run these below commands to check if the variables are set or not.
+1. Run the below commands to check if the variables are set or not.

    ```BASH
    echo %WORKSPACE_ID%